GiddyMutai/phase-1-project/README.md

 1. Create a team roster of 11 in-field players fetched from the first team players database
 2. Substitute a displayed player by deleting the already dipslayed in-field player and inputting the jersey number of the player the user wishes to be placed.
-3. Nominate a player from the academy who he/she deems fit to receive first XI team status by inputting the player metadata in the fields, which is appended the first team database
+3. Nominate a player from the academy who he/she deems fit to receive first XI team status by inputting the player metadata in the fields, which is appended to the first team database

 ## Installation
 You use git clone to be able to download the documents in the GitHub